ucg8j/blog/posts/goodbye-whatsapp.md

 ## 🏛 Companies like Facebook are killing democracy
 The huge swaths of data allow for incredible levels of targetting.
 The more privacy and data you give up the more targetable and manipulatable you are.
 'But *I'm* not influenced by ads' - sadly you may not be aware of it.
 93% of Americans believe they are in the top 50% of drivers - this is [illusory superiority](https://en.wikipedia.org/wiki/Illusory_superiority).
 And based on the analytics, you and I very much are influenceable.
 Even if you are unmovable, frequently it's our friends unintentionally giving up our data, uploading photos of us, tagging us and just the mere fact they are part of your network allows data scientists to make highly accurate guesses of who you are - the inverse is true.

->We have created tools that are ripping apart the social fabric of how society works
-- Chamath Palihapitiya, who once led Facebook’s user growth team
+>'We have created tools that are ripping apart the social fabric of how society works' -Chamath Palihapitiya, former head of Facebook’s user growth team

 ## 😐 I won't make a difference if I move, I'm just one person
 This a [tragedy of the commons](https://en.wikipedia.org/wiki/Tragedy_of_the_commons) argument.
 People make the same argument when it comes to voting and democracy.
 If everyone believes that and doesn't vote, then the one dictator who wants to take power can walk down to the ballot box and cast that one vote and take control.
 An extreme hypothetical, but the point is, you might not feel like you might not make that much of a difference but collectively it does.